 Remember, it is your stress.
 No one can deal with it for you; it is your choice.
 But other people can certainly help you through your stress.

-If you would like to talk to a counsellor about how you can deal with stress and burnout, click here and someone will gladly schedule an appointment for you.
+If you would like to talk to a counsellor about how you can deal with stress and burnout, contact us to schedule an appointment.